vchigne/Merlin/replit.md

 # Overview

 Merlin Observer is a modern web-based monitoring dashboard for the Merlin automation system.
 It provides real-time visibility into a distributed network of autonomous .NET agents that execute complex pipeline workflows.
-The application serves as the central control plane, allowing users to monitor agent health, track pipeline executions, view logs, manage system configurations, and generate comprehensive YAML representations of pipelines through an intuitive interface.
+The application serves as the central control plane, allowing users to monitor agent health, track pipeline executions, view logs, and manage system configurations through an intuitive interface.

 The system operates in a distributed architecture where multiple C# agents execute automation tasks while reporting their status and results to a centralized Hasura GraphQL backend.
-The dashboard provides comprehensive monitoring, alerting, and management capabilities for this distributed automation infrastructure, including advanced YAML Studio functionality for bidirectional pipeline conversion.
+The dashboard provides comprehensive monitoring, alerting, and management capabilities for this distributed automation infrastructure.

 # User Preferences